May 03 2021

 - Occupational and Physical Therapy

 In patients suffering from Asperger’s syndrome occupational therapy and physical therapy can be used in combination for attaining a greater level of functional daily activities.
-Occupational and physical therapy also enhances their work skills.
+Occupational and physical therapy also enhance their work skills.

 - Yoga & Other Relaxation Exercises